LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-faqs.md

 ---
 ### How can I access Analytics Builder?

-Analytics Builder can be accessed through the Conversational Cloud UI.
-From any of the dashboards, click the Analytics Builder icon on the left of the screen.
+From any one of the Conversational Cloud UI dashboards click the Analytics Builder icon on the left side of the screen; or via the Quick Launch menu using the button on the left of Conversational Cloud navigation panel.

 ### Can I create my own reports?